kristinabog/eu-kite-spots/README.md

 ### Scope
-After looking around on the internet, you can find websites about kitesurfing in general and with popular spots around the world but nowhere can you find a website where you can add your own.
+After looking around on the internet, you can find websites about kitesurfing in general and with popular spots around the world but nowhere can you find a website where you can add your own and share it with other skitesurfers.
 This is what this website will specialize in.
 This way also experienced kitesurfers can share their less touristic known spots to other kitesurfers around the world.

 ### Structure
 Visitors are welcomed with an image to amaze them and see a kitesurfer in action.
 This give them the immediate idea what the website is about.
 As they scroll down they will see an actual description of what the website is about and what kitesurfing is.
 The log in and sign up page will have a similar clean look.
 There is 1 page where you can browse through all the kitesurf spots by name, region or country.
+When you click on a spot, you will be redirected to an individual page of that spot with all the info
-At the bottom of the page there will be a map with pins that represent all of the kitesurf spots added on the website.
-When you click on one of the pins it will take you to the spot's individual page.
-On 'countries.html' you can choose in between picture buttons, 1 for every country.
-When you click on one of the countries it will take you to a page with a brief description of the country and a all kitesurf spots with a map.
+There is also a page where you can look up spots by country.
+When you click on one of the countries it will take you to a page with a brief description of the country and a all kitesurf spots in that country.
 When you sign up as a member you will be able to have a profile and a button in the navbar to add a kitesurf spot.
-In the footer you will find the general navigation links with a contact link that will open in a modal.
+In the footer you will find the general navigation links.
 And on the left side you will find all the social media links.

 ### Surface